steep-wms/steep-montage-aws/README.md

 # JobManager3 Montage Terraform AWS

-Terraform workflow to AWS and Ansible Inventory file template

-This repo uses submodules.
-For cloning use `git clone --recursive`.

 The following steps are needed to setup a JobManager3 with Montage:

 * You will need a working AWS CLI (setup using `aws configure`).